BjornvdLaan/KotlinTestApproachExamples/README.md

-# KotlinTestApproachExamples
+# Kotlin Kotest testing examples
-This repository contains code that I wrote for a blog article.
+This repository contains code for experimenting with example-based, data-driven and property-based testing using kotest.
 Work in progress.